BRUCE B. DOWNS BLVD.

 river and returned home to gather his crops and move his

-next year (1822) and was astounded to find that during his
+family.
+He returned with his family in 1826 and was astounded to find that during his

 absence the government had set aside the land he had